A default system with overspilling contagion

 While the Markovian assumption is convenient, it necessitates that the environment evolves autonomously and is not influenced by the history of the default events.
-Our aim here is precisely to remove this assumption.
-This equates to introducing a new source of contagion, that we call overspilling (or indirect) contagion: the one that transmits from the default system to its environment, subsequently having a feedback effect on the system itself.
+Our aim here is to introduce a new source of contagion, that we call overspilling (or indirect) contagion: the one that transmits from the default system to its environment, subsequently having a feedback effect on the system itself.
 The construction, by its nature is not Markovian, the default probabilities depend not only on the current state of the default system, but also on the circumstances of the occurrence of the past defaults, more precisely the knowledge of their impact on the environment.
-The theory of enlargements of filtrations reveals to be the right tool to deal with this non Markovian framework.

 The overspilling contagion can be interpreted as the impact of default events on some economic factors that themselves are default drivers.
 For instance interest rates, collateral values, some commodity prices are known to both impact the solvability of debtors and be impacted under extreme circumstances by some default events.
 We believe that this mechanism of contagion has been mostly ignored in the previous literature not because it was deemed as unimportant, but rather due to technical reasons.
 We propose a tractable framework to capture the transmission of risk from defaults to factors driving defaults and back.